deluxateer/delux-toolkit-express/README.md

 ### Gulp:
 * linting for js (eslint)
 * unit testing
+  * low priority, probably won't be implemented for a while.
 * spin up browsersync
 * watch for changes for files